akarshs27/Task_Manager_MEAN_stack/README.md

 ### For middleware
 Run `npm install` in the backend folder.
-Then `node app.js`.
+Then run `node app.js`.

 ### For frontend
 Run `npm install` in the frontend folder.
-Run `ng serve` for a dev server.
+Then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding